Skip to main content Skip to navigation

 Photostable Fluorescent Proteins (mStayGold)

-In collaboration with colleagues in the Warwick Medical School, we have also just described a new monomeric and highly photostable fluorescent protein called mStayGold (Ivorra-Molla 2023 Nat BiotechnolLink opens in a new window).
+In collaboration with colleagues in the Warwick Medical School, we have described a monomeric and highly photostable fluorescent protein called mStayGold (Ivorra-Molla 2023 Nature BiotechnologyLink opens in a new window) and a photostable red variant generated using genetic code expansion (Scott et al 2024 BioRxivLink opens in a new window).

 The Crow lab use a combination of structural biology and microbiological techniques to address fundamental questions in microbiology.
-We hold a special affinity for x-ray crystallography and other 'molecular' techniques.
+We hold a special affinity for x-ray crystallography and other structural and molecular techniques and embrace collaboration and data sharing.

 • Associate Professor, University of Warwick, 2023-Present